-A DANGER: Indicates an imminently hazardous situation which, if not avoided, will result in death or serious injury.

-WARNING: Indicates a potentially hazardous situation which, if not avoided. could result in death or serious injury.
+▲ DANGER: Indicates an imminently hazardous situation which, if not avoided, will result in death or serious injury. ▲ WARNING: Indicates a potentially hazardous situation which, if not avoided, could result in death or serious injury.
+A CAUTION: Indicates a potentially hazardous situation which,

-▲ CAUTION: Indicates a potentially hazardous situation which, if not avoided, may result in minor or moderate injury.
+A CAUTION: Indicates a potentially inazaroous situation which if not avoided, may result in minor or moderate injury.
 NOTICE: Indicates a practice not related to personal injury which, if not avoided, may result in property damage.

-▲ Denotes risk of electric shock.
+A Denotes risk of electric shock.

-♠ Denotes risk of fire.
+▲ Denotes risk of fire.